-An appeal is an action taken by any legal entity or any individual, rider, team, manufacturer, official etc. affected by a penalty or decision issued by the Race Director or Referee (whether arising from a protest or otherwise).
+An appeal is an action taken by any legal entity or any individual, rider, team, manufacturer, official etc. affected by a penalty or decision issued by the Race Direction (whether arising from a protest or otherwise).

-7.6.1 Right of appeal to the AMA Appeal Stewards against a decision of the Race Director or Referee.
+7.6.1 Right of appeal to the AMA Appeal Stewards Panel against a decision of the Race Direction.